Oracle Corporation (ORCL) CEO Safra Catz on Q4 2020 Results - Earnings Call Transcript

 Zoom selected OCI because of our advantages in price, performance, scalability, reliability and cloud security.
 Every day, our Zoom -- our Zoom conferences move more than 8 petabytes, through the OCI network.
 That's an extraordinary amount of data.
 We've been able to scale and help Zoom scale as demand grew.

 Okay.
 Another win, in addition to Zoom 8x8, a great example of our sales process, the customer began by moving some services to OCI for performance enhancements.
-8x8 was very surprised by the strength of their performance gains by moving out of AWS, moving part of their system out of AWS and into OCI.
+8x8 was very surprised by the extent of their performance gains by moving out of AWS, moving part of their system out of AWS and into OCI.
 They were so surprised by the performance gains they achieved and the cost savings they achieved, that they decided to move all of their services out of AWS and into Oracle.

 Once OCI demonstrated much better performance at a much better price, that sealed the deal, for 8x8, and its growing base of 20 million monthly active users.
 Another win, the Omani Information Technology and Communications Group, a three-year contract, they built a dedicated OCI Gen2 Cloud@Customer data center, in Oman, offering OCI services, OCI public cloud services to all the different government agencies within Oman.